The Foundation for a Meaningful Life

 • English 8

 Eighth grade English emphasizes literature, grammar, writing, and vocabulary.
-Students read from a selection of major literary works that in recent years have included Hope Against Hope by Sheena Wilkinson, The Sun is Also a Star by Nicola Yoon, MAUS I by Art Spiegelman, American Street by Ibi Zoboi, The Alchemist by Paolo Coehlo, A Doll’s House by Henrik Ibsen, and Shakespeare’s The Winter’s Tale.
-Other readings are selected to complement the Modern World Cultures history course, such as an Irish poetry unit and an interdisciplinary project on Irish poetry that is completed in both History and English.
+Students read from a selection of major literary works that in recent years have included Hope Against Hope by Sheena Wilkinson, The Sun is Also a Star by Nicola Yoon, Maus I by Art Spiegelman, America Street by Anne Mazer, The Alchemist by Paolo Coehlo, A Doll’s House by Henrik Ibsen, and Shakespeare’s Twelfth Night.
+Other readings are selected to complement the Modern World Cultures history course, such as an Irish poetry unit and an interdisciplinary project on Irish poetry that is completed in both history and English.

 Through discussion and reflection, students participate in a close examination of literature and reflect on each book or play with an analytical essay.
 Students focus on using grammar as a tool for good writing, and they practice incorporating more complex sentence structures, including verbal phrases and subordinate clauses.
 As with all grades in the Upper School, eighth graders participate in the Upper School Speech Contest and the Scull Essay contest.